ZResnick/Algorama/README.md

 - Swap Nodes (M)
 - Reverse a Linked List (E)
-- Is there a loop in this Linekd List?
+- Is there a loop in this Linked List?
 (E).
   - Tortoise and the Hare method
 - Remove Duplicates (EE)
 - Remove All Targeted Values from a Linked List (E)